v4rakh/ts3web/README.md

 ### Release
 * Set a date in the `CHANGELOG.md` file
+* Remove `SNAPSHOT` from the version in `Version.php`
 * Build the docker image from the project home with `docker build -t varakh/ts3web:latest -t varakh/ts3web:<releaseTag> -f docker/Dockerfile .` and publish it
 * Tag the release git commit and create a new release in the VCS web interface

+### Prepare next development cycle

+1. Branch from `master` to `release/prepare-newVersionNumber`
+2. Add `-SNAPSHOT` to the version in `Version.php` and increase it
+3. Merge this branch to `patch` or/and `dev` respectively
+4. Don't forget to clean up all created branches

 ### Helpers
 Attributes can be defined when including `table`, `keyvalues` and `form` templates of twig.
 This helps to generate tables and forms without the need to specify all attributes.